-She said that if he didn’t work, she couldn’t stay home… and he said that if she didn’t stay home and do things like this, he couldn’t work so much for them.
-It was a give & take relationship.
+She said that if he didn’t work outside of the home, she couldn’t afford to stay home… and he said that if she didn’t stay home to take care of the kids, the house, and the meals, he couldn’t work outside of the home.

 2- Let him be HIM.

 She never tried to change him.
 She was so much better than me about this.
 I catch myself saying things like, “Mic, you shouldn’t eat that- it’s not healthy” “Mic, can you please not leave your shoes there?”
 “Mic, it drives me CRAZY when you leave your shirt hung over the closet door…”

 She never did this.
 She just loved him for HIM- she embraced his quirks and loved him in spite of them.

 He was the same with my grandmother.
 She was a TALKER (like me) and she talked to everyone and anyone.
 He was the complete opposite!